wycks/WP-Simple-Admin-Notes/readme.txt

 Like a built in notepad, leave notes for clients or yourself in the WordPress admin.
 Attach notes to above or below the editor of a post (or page or custom post type) and also has a default "Notes" section available from the admin menu which you can hide or show.

+The style of the notes section has been updated with the changes in WordPress 3.8+

 Features :

 *  Uses WordPress's built in custom post types